2022-12-31

 The scene outside of Bangkok was like a physically isolated space from all angles, narrowing around me and shackling me up tightly to the degree that I felt suffocated due to the restrictions mentioned above; it was not different in other countries worldwide that have followed suit.
 At the time, the future of the crisis seemed unpredictable; people never knew what would occur, what the next stride would look like, and how to resolve this crisis and tackle its implications that threatened all sectors of life, including fundamentally human lives, in general.
 Since the death toll skyrocketed, many businesses lost their value and went bankrupt, resulting in crumbling economies.

 Different aspects in the international arena, mainly pharmaceutical companies, from Moscow to Washington and their allies, headed on to think of a radical solution, the vaccine.
 But, the vaccine turned into a political competition among those great powers.
 Of course, the German contribution has remarkably competed to produce the most reliable and effective vaccine.
-It had been a long fierce competition until some ground-breaking pharmaceutical companies, especially the German ones, managed to manufacture the first-hand vaccine Pfizer-Biotech.
-Then the conflict of vaccines continued due to the producers' promises to end the pandemic with the promised vaccine from whatever side until the beginning of 2021.
+There was long fierce competition until some ground-breaking pharmaceutical companies, especially the German ones, manufactured the first-hand vaccine Pfizer-Biotech.
+Then, the conflict of vaccines continued due to the producers' promises to end the pandemic with the promised vaccine from whatever side until the beginning of 2021.
 Different vaccines found their way to consumers as millions of doses were handed out.
 Still, as people collided with the governments or pharmaceutical companies' promises to end the crisis on many occasions but without avail, skepticism towards the reliability of the vaccine emerged.
-Furthermore, this skepticism was enhanced when some people were said to have been found dead after taking the vaccine.
-In the meantime, campaigns urging people to get the vaccine carried on, presenting scientific shreds of evidence that the vaccine is the only scientific way to fight Covid-19.
-Whereas, many people continued to accuse these procedures of a mere attempt to mitigate their resentment and frustration with the lockdown and other strict rules, especially since the increasing death toll has reached 5.86 million worldwide thus far.
-Another critical point, many countries have declared emergencies during the crisis that the health system was on the brink of deterioration or mostly deteriorated.
-We still remember the catastrophic implications in Italy, Spain, and many other developing countries, especially India, that were declared red areas.

 Governments worldwide decided to build an invincible fortress of the health system by following scientists' recommendations.
 However, some aspects showed an intransigence policy and rejected any arguments from the scientists.
-Consequently, the battle against Covid-19 agitated and hasn't just ended at this point.
-Later on, the world woke up to suddenly encounter a new setback, the so-called new mutants "Alpha, Beta, and Delta" that the biologists described as fatal and with more severe effects than Covid-19.
-Frustration resurged, and the hope of the prospective defeat in the battle against Covid-19 somewhat faded away despite the claim that the strenuous efforts of finding an end to the crisis were still viable.
-People got used to the reality that the pandemic cycle isn't going to end shortly and left the matter interwoven with predictions shaped by either the pharmaceutical companies or the governments on the one hand and the specific media sources on the other hand.
-As a consequence of the prolonged restrictions and uncertainty, tens of thousands of people have gone to the streets protesting against Corona measures in many countries around the world.
-Hence, forecasts on the crisis scenarios either going to more aggravation or alleviation with the mandatory procedures of wearing masks, and social distance, including the cinemas, concert houses, theatres, nightclubs, and festivals shut down remain undecided in many countries.
-However, like Denmark, some countries have wholly declared the coexistence policy with Covid-19, releasing their people from the restrictions.
+Consequently, the battle against COVID-19 agitated and hasn't just ended at this point.
+Later on, the world woke up to suddenly encounter a new setback, the so-called new mutants "Alpha, Beta, and Delta" that the biologists described as fatal and with more severe effects than COVID-19.
+Frustration resurged, and the hope of the prospective defeat in the battle against COVID-19 somewhat faded away despite the claim that the strenuous efforts to end the crisis were still viable.
+People got used to the reality that the pandemic cycle didn't end shortly and left the matter interwoven with predictions shaped by either the pharmaceutical companies or the governments on the one hand and the specific media sources on the other.

 Afterward, the vaccine campaigns have been a big booster, as the statistics elaborated on the immense numbers of people who have been vaccinated, to the degree local campaigns put up signs in public places inviting people to come over to get the required doses without a prior appointment.
 The slogan of these massive campaigns is that the vaccine is the only scientific way to build an insurmountable immune system.
-Meanwhile, it didn't condone the fact that doesn't mean that the vaccinated people aren't prone to the infection by any sorts of virus Covid-19 or the variants, and; later on, the world woke up again to shockingly hear the news that scientists discovered a new variant called "Omicron."
+Meanwhile, it didn't condone the fact that doesn't mean that the vaccinated people aren't prone to infection by any virus COVID-19 or the variants, and later on, the world woke up again to shockingly hear the news that scientists discovered a new variant called "Omicron."
 As a result, the belief that a sustainable solution for the current crisis won't be within reach in the foreseeable future.
 Frustration dominated the scene again, and people kept wondering about the end and whether the vaccine and the scientists were reliable saviors for people.
-And of course, I can't condone the psychological effects of the stressful circumstances, like anxiety, depression, and distrust in the surrounding reality, resulting from the clashing opinions revolving around the end of the crisis, etc. To put it differently, the still widespread belief in the potentiality of reproducing a new variant somewhere in the world is substantial!
+And, of course, I can't condone the psychological effects of the stressful circumstances, like anxiety, depression, and distrust in the surrounding reality, resulting from the clashing opinions revolving around the end of the crisis, etc. To put it differently, the still widespread belief in the potentiality of reproducing a new variant somewhere in the world is substantial!

 Stay healthy!